mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 against it that most psionic users hide their abilities.

 The Law and Travellers
-A planet’s Law Level can be used to determine the characters’ interactions with the law.
-In each of the following situations, roll 2d6, add the listed modifi ers, and if the total is lower than the planet’s Law Level, the characters are investigated or challenged by agents of planetary law enforcement.
+A planet's Law Level can be used to determine the characters' interactions with the law.
+In each of the following situations, roll 2d6, add the listed modifi ers, and if the total is lower than the planet's Law Level, the characters are investigated or challenged by agents of planetary law enforcement.